Holly awoke in a pool of mud.

 Her dust-caked eyes slitted open.

 An elderly man was looking down at her.
-He looked like something from an old Bible movie.
-Bald and weathered, dressed in gray-brown robes that had once been white.
-In his right hand, he was clutching a staff topped by a gnarled, ancient crook.
+He looked like something from an old Bible movie: bald and weathered, dressed in gray-brown robes that had once been white.
+In his right hand, he clutched a gnarled, crook-topped staff.

 “Thought you were dead,” the old-timer rasped.
 “Was gonna leave you fer the reavers.”

 “The…what?”
 She shaded her eyes with a spread-fingered hand.